yigaoRU/GIS_Final_Project/index.md

 ## DataSet Introduction
 This project includes
-1. The Airports dataset includes all official and operational aerodromes as of July 16, 2020.
+1. The Airports dataset containing all official and operational aerodromes as of July 16, 2020.
    - Prepared by: US Department of Transportation-Bureau of Transportation Statistics
    - Format: geojson
    - Last Updated: November 15, 2022